clap-rs/clap-book/src/ch00-00-introduction.md

 # Introduction

-Welcome ot the book all about building powerful, intuitive, and fast command line applications using the [Rust] programming language!
+Welcome to the book all about building powerful, intuitive, and fast command line applications using the [Rust] programming language!
 This book aims to answer three distinct quesitons:

  * How should I structure and build a command line application?